kubernetes/community/contributors/design-proposals/raw-block-pv.md

                Milestone 1: API changes

                Milestone 2: Restricted Access

-               Milestone 3: Scrubbing device after PV is deleted

-               Milestone 4: Changes to the mounter interface as today it is assumed 'file' as the default.
+               Milestone 3: Changes to the mounter interface as today it is assumed 'file' as the default.

-               Milestone 5: Expose volumeType to users via kubectl
+               Milestone 4: Expose volumeType to users via kubectl

-               Milestone 6: Adds enable/disable configuration to securityContext in PSP (Pod Security Policy) similar to hostPath
+               Milestone 5: Adds enable/disable configuration to securityContext in PSP (Pod Security Policy) similar to hostPath

-               Milestone 7: Validate container runtime options with user specifcations as indicated in UC3
+               Milestone 6: Validate container runtime options with user specifcations as indicated in UC3

-	       Milestone 8: Container Runtime changes
+	       Milestone 7: Container Runtime changes

 Phase 2:  v1.9
 Feature: Discovery of block devices